Obstruction of Justice

 - Attempting to hit an arresting officer with a hard object.

 - Pushing or shoving an officer while they try to make an arrest.

-As we touched on above, in Florida, resisting arrest is a Class A misdemeanor or a third-degree felony depending if the defendant used violence against the arresting officer or not.
-If you are being accused of resisting arrest, we’ll want to know if the arresting officer was wearing a body camera, because if there is footage it may be valuable to your case.
+In Florida, resisting arrest is a Class A misdemeanor or a third-degree felony depending if the defendant used violence against the arresting officer or not.
+If you are being accused of resisting arrest, we’ll want to know if the arresting officer was wearing a body camera because it may be valuable to your case if there is footage.

-Have you been charged with an obstruction of justice in the Tampa area?
-Our team at Thomas & Paulk, P.A. is here to help.
-We have been fighting for clients across Florida for nearly 20 years, and we are committed to seeking the best result for every person we represent.
+If you have been charged with obstruction of justice in the Tampa area, our team at Thomas & Paulk, P.A. is here to help.
+We have been fighting for clients across Florida for 20 years, and we are committed to seeking the best result for every person we represent.

 Contact our Tampa firm today to discuss your obstruction charges!

 100% Free ConsultationWe'll hear what happened and explain your legal options to you.